Understanding the 'docker stats' Command (with examples)

-Use case 1: Display a live stream for the statistics of all running containers
+Use case 1: Display a live stream of statistics for all running containers

 Code: